 The rising costs of mining effectively and competing against large mining pools have made it harder for the hobbyist to profit on mining bitcoin.

-It’s virtually impossible to mine enough bitcoin to recoup your initial investment in equipment and electricity.
+It’s virtually impossible to mine enough bitcoin to recoup your initial cost of equipment and electricity.
 But if you’re not so concerned about making a buck, you could have fun panning for this cool currency.